-In adults, there were no clinically relevant differences in pharmacokinetics and pharmacodynamics between male and female patients.
-An exploratory analysis did not reveal relevant differences in rivaroxaban exposure between male and female children.
+There were no clinically relevant differences in pharmacokinetics and pharmacodynamics between male and female patients.

 Elderly population

 Elderly patients exhibited higher plasma concentrations than younger patients, with mean AUC values being approximately 1.5 fold higher, mainly due to reduced (apparent) total and renal clearance.
 No dose adjustment is necessary.